Jet Pumps Information

 Jet pumps consist of three sections: a centrifugal pump, a jet ejector package, and a foot valve.

 The centrifugal pump generates the force which circulates the motive fluid through the ejector, typically using an impeller powered by a motor.
-For more information on different types of centrifugal pumps, visit How to Select Centrifugal Pumps on GlobalSpec.
+For more information on different types of centrifugal pumps, visit How to Select Centrifugal Pumps on IEEE GlobalSpec.

 Jet pump system, indicating its various components.
 Image Credit: National Resources Management and Environmental Department